Topic

 Will I be able to publish the results of my research and still protect the commercial value of my IP?

 Yes, but patent rights may be affected by these activities.
 It is best to submit an Invention Disclosure well before publicly disclosing the invention.
-There are significant differences between Canada, the United States. and other countries as to how publication affects a future patent.
-Once publicly disclosed (published or presented in some form), an invention cannot get patent protection outside of Canada or the United States.
+There are significant differences between Canada, the United States, and other countries as to how publication affects a future patent.
+Once publicly disclosed (published or presented in some form), an invention cannot get patent protection in certain countries.
 In Canada or the United States, a patent application can be filed within twelve months of public disclosure.
 Be sure to inform IPO of any imminent or prior public disclosure if you are considering a patent application.

 What if I created the invention with someone from another institution or company?

 Typically, the invention will be jointly owned.
-In most cases, the inventor assigns the invention to her or his employer and the two organizations enter into an Inter-Institutional Agreement (IIA) whereby one of the institutions will file the patent.
+In most cases, the external inventor assigns the invention to their employer and the two organizations enter into an Inter-Institutional Agreement (IIA) whereby one of the institutions will file the patent.

 What is the definition of an inventor on a patent and who determines this?

 An inventor is a person who conceives and/or contributed to an essential element of the invention claimed in the patent.
 Inventorship is determined by patent law and may change as patent claims are modified during prosecution of the patent.
 Inventorship is different from authorship on a manuscript.
-A patent application is filed based on your Invention Disclosure and the response to the Patent Assessment and Drafting Tool (PADT).
+A patent application is filed based on your Invention Disclosure.
 The patent practitioner will ask you about your contribution to the conception of the invention to determine the correct inventors.
 Contact IPO to learn more.

 Intellectual Property Education Program

-The IP Education Program is an accessible free, online training program designed to equip students, faculty and staff with a broad foundation in intellectual property.
+The U of T IP Education Program is an accessible, free, online training program designed to equip students, faculty, and staff with a broad foundation in intellectual property.
 If you are an entrepreneur, researcher or student, register now to learn about your IP rights, why they matter, and how IP strategies can be applied in business.
+Get answers to questions such as the following.

 Forms & Downloads